unsoluble/smalltime/README.md

 - Visibility toggle is in the Journal Notes controls.
 - App will pin above the Players list, or can be freely placed elsewhere.
 - Darkness control doesn't yet save to the scene entity.
-- Next investigation: About Time integration.
+- Currently toying with About Time integration, but not actually sure if this is something I want to include.